drivet/website/content/posts/2020/website-castle.md

 domain to sign into other services using [IndieAuth][3], a login protocol based on OAuth2.

-In general, this means embedding your home page with various bits of information which can be used to figure out who you are.
+In general, this involves embedding your home page with various bits of information which can be used by various services to figure out who you are.
 There are numerous ways to do this, but one easy way involves using the [IndieAuth.com][4] service (distinct from the IndieAuth protocol) and delegating to a social networking profile of your choice.
 What does that even mean?

 Well, first it means adding a special "me" anchor tag to your home page detailing where to find the profile you want to use for authentication